Updated: Oct 3

 As you do your own research on Play Therapy you will find that there are no predetermined interventions during the play therapy sessions that seek to change the child's behaviour.
 Instead, what we do as play therapists is consistently offer a safe relationship and an environment in which your child is free to be self-directive.
 I mainly focus on the relationship I have with your child rather than the initial problem as this allows your child to tell me through "play" the anxieties, fears, or other complex emotions that are feeling or experiencing.
 In this way, parents begin to recognize that what occurs in the nondirective playroom becomes helpful in addressing any issues arising at home and school.

-Has your child had a traumatic experience recently?
-Play Therapy could be a solution to help your child.
-Speak to a qualified Play therapist to learn how your child could benefit from play therapy, click here to get in touch today, or if you want to know if Play Therapy could be right for your child take our quiz!
+Do you think your Teen or Child could benefit from therapy?
+Speak to a qualified Play therapist to learn how your Teen or Child could benefit from play therapy, Click here to get in touch today, or if you want to know if Play Therapy could be suitable for your Teen or Child, click here to take our quiz!